-The story of the Square Enix Reboot of Thief places you back into the quiet boots of Garrett, a master thief within "The City" a place that would remind you of an industrial-age civilization, but with better technology.
+The story of the Square Enix Reboot of Thief places you back into the quiet boots of Garrett, a master thief within "The City," a place that would remind you of an industrial-age civilization but with better technology.
 Unfortunately, the story feels hauntingly similar to that of Dishonored - with an evil Baron, dark magic, and a sickness that is plaguing The City.
 As you make your way through The City, Garrett evolves from being a masterful thief taking things of value to a hero that is out to overthrow the Baron and cure the crippling Gloom.

-To its core, Thief is indeed a Stealth game, with a light and dark dynamic that plays a very large role in the game.
+To its core, Thief is indeed a Stealth game with a light and dark dynamic that plays a very large role in the game.
 Hide in the shadows, making sure to extinguish candles and flip light switches in order to stay hidden as you steal, pickpocket, and move through each mission.
-The PS4 Controller light, actually gets brighter when you step into the light, enhancing the nudges of the game to inform you that you can be seen.
-Players have a variety of tools to work with, from a rope arrow that allows you to get to places you wouldn't be able to normally reach, to a water arrow that extinguishes flames to give you the cover of darkness.
-Using the environment to your advantage, stealth is key - mainly because the combat is almost non-existent.
+The PS4 Controller light actually gets brighter when you step into the light, enhancing the nudges of the game to inform you that you can be seen.
+Players have a variety of tools to work with, from a rope arrow that allows you to get to places you wouldn't be able to normally reach to a water arrow that extinguishes flames to give you the cover of darkness.
+Using the environment to your advantage, stealth is key - mainly because combat is almost non-existent.
 If you are caught and have nowhere to run, you are very likely to be killed, as Garret doesn't have much more than a blunt weapon to protect himself.

 Stealth is key to the gameplay, which is important when it comes to playing a game that is centered around a master thief, and the game does force you to explore every area you come across and work out a strategy in order to accomplish the goal.
-However the gameplay gets stale after a while of playing - offering a rather repetitive series of events; gear up, get to your destination and find your way inside, discover where the item you seek is located, and then make your escape.
+However, the gameplay gets stale after a while of playing - offering a rather repetitive series of events; gear up, get to your destination and find your way inside, discover where the item you seek is located, and then make your escape.
 During main missions and side missions, Garrett is able to steal everything that's not bolted down (that takes a special tool) and pickpocket every guard he comes across, using the gold to buy upgraded tools and more weaponry.
 There are a good number of collectibles to be found in The City, some requiring special tools or just a crafty strategy in getting your hands on them.

 As a whole, the audio is very well done - especially in surround sound.
 You can hear every footstep, and every rat, enhancing the tension of every area that you sneak through.
 You can hear the guards and their conversations as you get within range, and the sound really amplifies the experience of sneaking.
 The music is light and well done in the background, not overpowering the general ambiance or sound effects, making the audio experience of Thief an enjoyable one.

-Thief offers a decent experience that is hindered by repetitive and unimaginative gameplay in comparison to the current stealth based games that are available.
+Thief offers a decent experience that is hindered by repetitive and unimaginative gameplay in comparison to the current stealth-based games that are available.
 If you're looking for a game that forces you to sneak and think through every situation, Thief can indeed be enjoyable, but you may be better served going back and either playing games like Deus Ex or Dishonored.
-Overall, Thief is a decent addition to the Next-Gen series of games, but not worth the purchase at the current price.
+Overall, Thief is a decent addition to the Next-Gen series of games but not worth the purchase at the current price.